Europe’s economic potential in the shift to electric vehicles

 To fully understand the impact of the transition to EVs, we first analyzed the European auto industry’s current GVA for both ICE vehicles and BEVs.
 For upstream GVA in 2023, about 55 percent of the $1.1 trillion in value came from export and overseas production of European cars, components, and technology.
 Another 35 percent came from European OEMs developing and selling cars in their home market, while 10 percent resulted from overseas OEMs selling vehicles in Europe.

 While electrification is an important part of achieving global climate goals, if the transition is not properly managed it could significantly disrupt how much value the European auto industry can generate over the coming decades.
 BEVs that are developed, manufactured, and sold in Europe currently contribute 70 to 75 percent of their manufacturers’ suggested retail price (MSRP) to the region’s economy (Exhibit 2).
 That percentage is lower than the 85 to 90 percent typically seen with ICE vehicles, because Europe’s battery value chain is not yet fully developed.
-The gap in GVA is even wider for non-European BEVs manufactured and sold in Europe, which contribute only 55 to 60 percent of their MSRP to the region’s economy, mostly because R&D and other overhead costs remain largely outside Europe.
-For an imported BEV that is developed and manufactured abroad, Europe captures only 20 percent of its value added.
+The gap in GVA is even wider for non-European BEVs manufactured and sold in Europe, which contribute only 50 to 60 percent of their MSRP to the region’s economy, mostly because R&D and other overhead costs remain largely outside Europe.
+For an imported BEV that is developed and manufactured abroad, Europe captures only about 20 percent of its value added.

 2